qodeone/uikitty-site/docs/pages/rtl.md

 ## Compile from source

-If you [setup UIkit from Github source](setup.md#compile-from-github-source), you can also compile the RTL version of UIkit yourself.
-This will include any [custom UIkit theme](less.md) you have created in the `custom/` directory.
+If you [setup UIkitty from Github source](setup.md#compile-from-github-source), you can also compile the RTL version of UIkitty yourself.
+This will include any [custom UIkitty theme](less.md) you have created in the `custom/` directory.

 ```sh
 npm install